universityofgalway-library/dspace-pure-metadata-matching/README.md

 - `externalOrganizations`: a list of external organisation UUIDs associated with any person
 - `orcid`: person's ORCID number (if available)
 - `scopusId`: person's Scopus ID (if available)
-- `papers`: a list of known papers (`doi`, `handle`, `title`) used for disambiguation
+- `papers`: a list of known papers (`doi`, `handle`, `title`) used for person disambiguation
 - `paperCount`: the number of papers associated with this person
 - `dspaceMerge` (bool): if the record is a result of the merge of 2+ DSpace authors
 - `sourceAuthorIds`: a list of DSpace author IDs that were merged *(these IDs are assigned by the DSpace author merging script and aren't present in DSpace)*

-**NB!** An person can have both internal & external UUIDs and both internal & external duplicates.
-This is a reflection of the duplicates that exist in Pure.
+**NB!** A person can have both internal & external UUIDs and both internal & external duplicates.
+This reflects the duplicates that exist in Pure.

 #### Organisation Mapping JSON